 Q: About 12-13 years ago, I contracted genital warts from my previous boyfriend.
 I am now happily married for about 8 years and haven't really thought about it.
 Now I read on your web site that I could pass this disease to my husband and to the baby we are going to try to make soon (in about three or four months).
 Should we start using condoms every time we have sex and try to adopt?

 A: There is no reason for you to avoid pregnancy just because you have a history of genital warts.
 And if you have had regular unprotected intercourse since you got married there is really no need to use condoms now because chances are that your husband has already become infected.

 Human papilloma virus (HPV), the virus responsible for genital warts (condylomata accuminata or venereal warts) is a very contagious sexually transmitted disease, which is spread by sexual contact with an infected partner.
 Approximately two-thirds of persons who have sexual contact with a partner with genital warts will become infected with HPV, usually within 3 months of contact.

 Wearing condoms can significantly decrease the risk of infection if one partner is already infected, and the other is not, but is not useful for prevention if both partners are already infected.

 If you really want to find out whether your husband has become infected, you both may want to consider doing a blood test for HPV.

 Like many other sexually transmitted diseases, HPV often causes little to no symptoms, especially in men, and the fact that your husband has no symptoms does not necessarily mean he’s not infected.

-Asymptomatic HPV infection cannot and does not need to be treated.
+An asymptomatic HPV infection cannot and does not need to be treated.
 Not unlike herpes, it will stay with you forever.
-Sometimes if a wart becomes too big it might need to be surgically removed or treated with a solution which will make it shrink or disappear.
+Sometimes if a wart becomes too big it might need to be surgically removed or treated with a solution that will make it shrink or disappear.